-Matthew Colonna treated for vestibular schwannoma that plagued him with vertigo and threatened his hearing
+Matthew Colonna, a New York policeman, is treated for vestibular schwannoma that plagued him with vertigo and threatened his hearing

 Leksell Gamma Knife® systems began treating patients in 1968, seven years before Matthew Colonna was born.
 However, unlike many technologies introduced in the 1960’s which are now obsolete, cassette tapes and Polaroid cameras, for instance, Gamma Knife radiosurgery – in its 50th year and sixth generation – continues to be a modern, innovative technology that annually treats more than 80,000 patients suffering from intracranial tumors and other disorders (see sidebar).
 Matthew, today a 43-year-old Suffolk County, New York police officer, became one of those to benefit from a technology that predates him by nearly a decade.

 Matthew’s story begins in 2015, when he suffered from a transient spell of vertigo that sent him to the hospital.